yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Troubleshooting.rst

 After this use the normal TFTP instructions found in [:OpenWrtDocs/Installing].

 On Linksys models you can use another way too.
-Setup a local TFTP server on your PC and do execute the following commands inside the CFE
+Setup a local TFTP server on your PC and then execute the following commands inside CFE

 {{{
 CFE> ifconfig eth0 -addr=192.168.1.1 -mask=255.255.255.0